knowledge centre > what is ergonomic furniture

-Ergonomic furniture describes products which have been designed with comfort, functionality and the movement of the human body in mind.
-This type of furniture is becoming more popular in modern office design schemes and is something we would recommend considering as part of any upcoming refurbishment or fit out project.
+Ergonomic furniture describes products that have been designed with comfort, functionality and the movement of the human body in mind.
+This type of furniture is becoming more popular in modern office design schemes and is something we would recommend considering as part of any upcoming office refurbishment or fit out project.

 What does ergonomic furniture mean?

-Ergonomic furniture means furniture that has been designed to support function and comfort for human use, reducing the risk of musculoskeletal problems, joint pain, back issues, neck pains, arthritis, restricted organs and poor blood pressure.
+Ergonomic furniture is furniture that has been designed to support function and comfort for human use, reducing the risk of musculoskeletal problems, joint pain, back issues, neck pains, arthritis, restricted organs and poor blood pressure.

 In order for a piece of furniture to be considered ergonomic, it must:

-• Not restrict but further enhance natural movement and flow of the human body
+- Not restrict but further enhance natural movement and flow of the human body

-• Be easily adjusted to accommodate a diverse range of people
+- Be easily adjusted to accommodate a diverse range of people

-• Encourage more physical movement during the day where possible
+- Encourage more physical movement during the day where possible

 Common examples of ergonomic furniture features include:

-• Height adjustability to ensure hips are parallel to knees when seated
+- Height adjustability to ensure hips are parallel to knees when seated

-• Pivotal screen monitors (with filtered screens to help prevent glare and eye damage)
+- Pivotal screen monitors (with filtered screens to help prevent glare and eye damage)

-• Keyboard and mouse supports to reduce things like carpal tunnel syndrome
+- Keyboard and mouse supports to reduce things like carpal tunnel syndrome

-• Weight activated mechanisms in seats for appropriate support
+- Weight-activated mechanisms in seats for appropriate support

-• Temperature regulating fabrics
+- Temperature regulating fabrics

 Steelcase’s Global Posture Study